siphr/perf/README.md

 # perf
-Simple performance checking loop in various languages
+Simple performance checking loop in various languages.

+Use "time" command to time these.